philipmayr/Prime-Modulated-Square-Root-Finder/README.md

 So a residue of 1 comes up for squares and that of negative 1 for non-squares.

 For every group modulated by a prime, the order, or number of elements, thereof is p - 1.
 Half of the residues of such prime modulated are quadratic residues, and half are not.
 So there are (p - 1) / 2 quadratic residues and (p - 1) / 2 quadratic non-residues.
 Given 23 for p, we have (23 - 1) / 2 or 11 quadratic residues, and (23 - 1) / 2 or 11 quadratic non-residues.

+Descriptions of Helper Functions:

+    int find_greatest_common_divisor(int a, int b): finds the greatest common divisor of two numbers using binary bit shifts, comparisons, and subtractions.

+    int exponentiate(int base, int index): exponentiates the base to the power of the index by squaring and multiplying.

+    int exponentiate_modularly(int base, int index, int modulus): exponentiates the base to the power of the index by squaring and multiplying, modulating by the modulus after each operation.

+    int find_multiplicative_order(int modulus, int base): finds the multiplicative order of the base modulated by the modulus.